buildbot/buildbot/master/docs/manual/cfg-changesources.rst

    :depth: 2
    :local:

-A Version Control System maintains a source tree, and tells the buildmaster when it changes.
+A *change source* is the mechanism which is used by Buildbot to get information about new changes in a repository maintained by a Version Control System.

-The first step of each :class:`Build` is typically to acquire a copy of some version of this tree.
+These change sources fall broadly into two categories: pollers which periodically check the repository for updates; and hooks, where the repository is configured to notify Buildbot whenever an update occurs.

-This chapter describes how the Buildbot learns about what :class:`Change`\s have occurred.
+A :class:`Change` is an abstract way that Buildbot uses to represent changes in any of the Version Control Systems it supports.
+It contains just enough information needed to acquire specific version of the tree when needed.
+This usually happens as one of the first steps in a :class:`Build`.

 For more information on VC systems and :class:`Change`\s, see :ref:`Version-Control-Systems`.

 :class:`Change`\s can be provided by a variety of :class:`ChangeSource` types, although any given project will typically have only a single :class:`ChangeSource` active.